nesanter/recipes/md/french-onion.md

  4. Strain and cool.

- 4. In a dutch oven, caramelize thinly sliced onions in melted butter and oil with a pinch of salt.
+ 5. In a dutch oven, caramelize thinly sliced onions in melted butter and oil with a pinch of salt.

- 5. Bring a quantity of stock to a boil.
+ 6. Bring a quantity of stock to a boil.
 Make a roux with a few tablespoons of flour in the caramelizing pot.
 Add a bit of boiling stock to form a smooth paste, and then add the remainder.

- 6. Add some vermouth and more bay leaves.
+ 7. Add some vermouth and more bay leaves.
 Simmer for thirty minutes.
 Add a bit of cognac.
 Simmer for ten to fifteen minutes.

- 7. Serve with bread and a pile of grated gruyere.
+ 8. Serve with bread and a pile of grated gruyere; alternatively, serve it gratinéed.